What we’re about

 - Meetups will last about 1.5–2 hours.

-- We'll meet at cozy spots (like a quiet cafe, restaurant, or my apartment).
+- We'll meet at cozy spots (like a quiet cafe or restaurant).

 - No formal presentations — just casual discussion guided by a few light conversation prompts.